- Peter Guo-hua Fu School of Architecture

 M.Arch.
 (Professional) (Non-Thesis), M.Arch.
 (Post-professional) (Non-Thesis), Ph.D.

-The Peter Guo-hua Fu School of Architecture at McGill University offers a professional Master of Architecture program, a post-professional Master of Architecture program, and a Ph.D. program.
+The Peter Guo-hua Fu School of Architecture at McGill University has a professional Master of Architecture program, a post-professional Master of Architecture program, and a Ph.D. program.

 The M.Arch.
 (Professional) requires the equivalency of the B.Sc.
 (Architecture) degree for admittance.
 There are two options for the completion of this Canadian Architectural Certification Board (CACB)-accredited degree:

 The M.Arch.
-(Professional) program is accredited by the CACB and is recognized as accredited by the National Council of Architectural Registration Boards (NCARB) in the U.S.
+(Professional) program is accredited by the CACB and is recognised as accredited by the National Council of Architectural Registration Boards (NCARB) in the U.S.

 The M.Arch.
 (Post-professional) and the Ph.D. programs are for study beyond the professional degree in architecture.
 These programs have been conceived to respond to the needs of graduates with some professional experience who wish to acquire more specialized knowledge in architecture.
 The M.Arch.
 (Post-professional) program reflects a McGill tradition of academic inquiry and research, and provides an opportunity for a select number of students and staff to work together.
 The program is organized in such a way as to meet the needs of the professional practitioner and the researcher, and is intended to extend traditional architectural education as well as address new issues.